 WGN Radio Morning News

 The Apollo Chorus has been performing this glorious masterpiece for Chicago since 1879, a track record unmatched in the city of Chicago.
 The Chicago Tribune hailed our 2012 performance as a "venerable holiday tradition" performed with "an exultant spirit that came from the heart."
-In 1907, Orchestra Hall at Symphony Center became Apollo's anchor for this annual performance.
 Since 2000, Apollo has performed the entire score, half of it from memory.
 Musical Conductor Stephen Alltop conducts the entire piece from memory and without a score.

 Reviews and Commendations:

 John von Rhein from the Chicago Tribune has called the performance “Spirited!” and said “The oldest musical organization in Chicago has much to sing ‘hallelujah’ about.”
 Lin Brehmer from WXRT raved that Apollo’s version of Handel’s “Messiah” is “An afternoon I will cherish long after this holiday season has come and gone.”
 See below for recent reviews.

 "This 136th yearly production is more than a holiday tradition, it is a staple.
 Featuring the over 110 member chorus with baroque orchestra and fou singers, the Messiah roars to the heavens.
 The Messiah sounds so breathtaking that entering heaven couldn't sound better"

 2015 Buzz News

 "The Apollo Chorus has been performing Handel's Messiah since 1879 and they have it nailed. singing through the 53 Bible passages Handel set to a Baroque score 250 years ago, it becomes quickly clear- three numbers in - as the chorus sings its first part, who owns this performance: it's the Apollo Chorus."